Skip to content

 configreload deprecated on pfcmd service pf restart

 configreload call has been deprecated on pfcmd service pf restart due to a file synchronisation issue on each restart.
-If you modify a config file directly from the filesystem then you have to do the configreload manually.
+If a config file is modified directly on the filesystem then a manual configreload is required.

 /usr/local/pf/bin/pfcmd configreload hard